datudar/kaggle-web-traffic-forecasting/README.md

 *Note: Prophet can only make predictions for a single time series.
 Therefore, to obtain predictions for all 145,000 websites, it's necessary to loop through each individual website.
 This takes a very long time, and on my MacBook Pro, the the model took about 4 days to finish.*

 Due to space limitations on github, I only include the model file.
 However, to run the model, you also need to download and save the two input files to the same directory as the model file.
+You can download those files [here](https://www.kaggle.com/c/web-traffic-time-series-forecasting/data).

 ### Input files for second round